 To this end, many devices that may "compute" in some form do not fall into the category of a computer system.
 Calculators, for example, typically have a processor, limited amounts of memory, and I/O capability.
 However, calculators typically do not have an operating system (advanced graphing calculators like the TI-89 are a notable exception to this rule), do not have secondary storage, and are not general purpose.

 Another example that bears mentioning is the microcontroller, a type of integrated circuit that has many of the same capabilities as a computer.
 Microcontrollers are often embedded in other devices (such as toys, medical devices, cars, and appliances), where they control a specific automatic function.
-While microcontrollers are general purpose, reprogrammable, contain a processor, internal memory, secondary storage, and are I/O capable, they lack an operating system.
+Although microcontrollers are general purpose, reprogrammable, contain a processor, internal memory, secondary storage, and are I/O capable, they lack an operating system.
 A microcontroller is designed to boot and run a single specific program until it loses power.
 For this reason, a microcontroller does not fit our definition of a computer system.

 What Do Modern Computer Systems Look Like?